JLeseur/DU-UAV-Underwater-Submersible/README.md

 * Based on system weight distribution, it is encouraged to not use the backwards mapping as the system will tend to dive under the water and lose connection *

 ## IMUTurnCorrection.ino
 This code utilizes the MPU6050 sensor and DMP (Digital Motion Processor) to implement turn correction functionality.
-It includes initialization of the MPU6050 sensor, calibration, and configuration of the DMP.
+It initializes the MPU6050 sensor, calibrates it, and configures the DMP.
 The main loop continuously monitors sensor data, calculates Euler angles, and adjusts motor outputs accordingly for turn correction.

-The Forward() function evaluates the yaw angle and adjusts servo motor signals to correct deviations from the desired heading.
-Additionally, it incorporates interrupt handling for sensor data availability and LED blinking to indicate activity.
-Overall, this code provides real-time correction based on sensor readings to maintain a specified orientation.
+The Forward() function evaluates the yaw angle and adjusts the thruster motor signals to correct deviations of 10 degrees from the desired heading.
+This code provides real-time correction based on sensor readings to maintain a straight line.

+## SimpleTurnAround.ino